 10 Tech Stocks That Will Disappear by 2027 – GoPro

-What make it possible that this could be one of those tech stocks that’s here today and gone tomorrow?
+GoPro Inc (NASDAQ:GPRO) is having an awful, no-good 2018 — down 11% year-to-date and 42% in the past year.
+What makes it possible that this could be one of those tech stocks that’s here today and gone tomorrow?

 Drones?
 GoPro’s other product got off to a rocky start but has since recovered.
 However consumer drones have yet to expand beyond the hobbyist market, regulations are restricting their recreational use, and DJI dominates the industry.